alhajisesay8765/Full-Stack-Developer-Coding-Test/Front-End/README.md

-Ansers for Front-End Question of the test
+Answers to section A. Front-End Question of the test